Alex-Pennington/brain_core/README.md

-# Paul Brain Modem Core - Headless TCP Server
+# Charles Brain Modem Core - Headless TCP Server

-Wrapper for the original m188110a MIL-STD-188-110A modem core by Paul Brain.
+Wrapper for the original m188110a MIL-STD-188-110A modem core by Charles Brain (G4GUO).

 Stripped of Qt/GUI dependencies for headless testing via TCP/IP and PCM files.